-For almost a century, Cornell Cooperative Extension has worked in partnership with Chautauqua County government and Cornell University to address priority needs in agriculture, environment and energy, youth development, family services, and watershed stewardship.
+For over a century, Cornell Cooperative Extension has worked in partnership with Chautauqua County government and Cornell University to address priority needs in agriculture, youth development, and nutrition.
 Our signature programs continue to provide residents with valuable and unique access to scientific research and practical education—enabling individuals to improve their lives and communities.

 We continue to change our direction as the needs in the community change as well.
 Although change is never easy, it does bring new opportunities to learn, grow and expand our programs and outreach efforts.